justinaht/Matos-test/README.md

 **Body:**

-types: The logging types name of a cluster.
+types: The name of logging types of a cluster.
 This type should be  **api, audit, authenticator, controllerManager, scheduler**

     Body example:
     ```